tarcisiotm/core/README.md

 # Technical details
 ## Requirements

-This version of Coreis compatible with the following versions of the Unity Editor:
+This version of Core is compatible with the following versions of the Unity Editor:

 * 2019.3 and later (recommended)